This vegan hot white chocolate is thick, rich, and pretty much unforgettable.

 What started this whole thing is the cacao butter that I found at Whole Foods.
 I had been looking for some for a while and they never had it.
 But there it was on the shelf calling my name.

-Somehow, I justified the price.
-I also decided to make some homemade milk and scrape some the vanilla bean I’ve been saving.
+I also decided to make some homemade milk and scrape some of the vanilla beans I’ve been saving.
 I think vegan hot white chocolate qualifies as a special occasion!

 Tip: Put the rest of the vanilla bean into a container with sugar to make vanilla sugar.
 Never let any part of a vanilla bean go to waste!

-Now put that whisk to work and do a little zen breathing if you’re still stressed.
-Between the heat, the oats in the milk and whisking, the oil will start to incorporate into your hot white chocolate.
+And do a little zen breathing if you’re still stressed.
+Between the heat, the oats in the milk, and whisking, the oil will start to incorporate into your hot white chocolate.

 Before you know it, it will start to look like something you want to drink.
 Don’t underestimate the power of the whisk.

-What coffeehouse drink to you miss since you’ve gone vegan?
+What coffeehouse drink do you miss since you’ve gone vegan?